KevinCabusora/CabusoraLab7/README.md

 I demoed the lab to Captain Trimble on 9 Sept 2014 and was checked off.

 ##Documentation
 The lesson 36 code on the ece382 website was extremely useful in creating my code.
-C2C Eric Wardner helped me out with thesting for the prelab.
+C2C Eric Wardner helped me out with testing for the prelab.